At Trinity, we seek to share the gifts God has given us by serving others.

 This group is for players of all ages and skill levels from beginner on up.
 Rehearsal schedule is fluid and on an “as needed” basis.
 Generally, we play accompaniment on congregational hymns, but we also have instrumental pieces for different parts of the service such as prelude, offering, or postlude.

 This group is for kids starting at first grade and up, but we don’t turn away adults either!
 No experience with chimes or music is needed—we’ll teach you to read notes.
-We meet on Thursday afternoons at 5 PM for 30 minutes.
+We meet on Monday evenings at 6:15 p.m. for 30 minutes.
 We play during services for prelude or offering as we have music ready.

 The Adult Choir is for all people who want to lift their voice in song.
 We support the congregation by helping learn new hymns and service music as well as assisting with the liturgy.
 We also sing choral anthems throughout the year.
 Rehearsals are on Wednesday nights at 6:30 PM.